Editorial Style Guide

 - I became interested in history because of my parents, Professor Oberg, and Andrew Jackson.

-Capitalize full names of courses.
+Use title case for the names of courses.
 Use quotation marks only to identify figures of speech or a title.

 - Introduction to Sociology

 - A Revisionist's Study of "Othello"

 - "Denile" and Cleopatra's Reign